molssi-seamm/molssi-seamm.github.io/docs/tutorials/tutorial_1.rst

 the ``Title`` field.
 Briefly describe your goal and the details of your simulation workflow within the large text area at the bottom of the dialog.
 Finally, click ``OK`` to execute the calculation.

-In the next two tutorials, we will demonstrate how to set up and work with Dashboard in order to monitor and manage the executed jobs.
+In the next two tutorials, we will demonstrate how to setup and work with Dashboard in order to monitor and manage the executed jobs.